taoufikayoub/BlindSupportApp/README.md

 ## Usage

-- First Tab: Recognizing Faces
+- Wear the smart glasses

+- Use your phone to recognize the people in front of you

-- Second Tab: Add known faces to the server
+- You can add the name of the people to the server to recognize them later

 <p align="right">(<a href="#top">back to top</a>)</p>